jessicarush/react-notes/hooks.md

 Building your own Hooks lets you extract component logic into reusable functions.

 This simple example creates a toggle hook that will toggle a boolean state value.
-Good practice is to create your custom hools in separate files in a `hooks` directory.
-It's also customary to name your hooh `use...` to follow React's built-in hooks.
+Good practice is to create your custom hooks in separate files in a `hooks` directory.
+It's also customary to name your hook `use...` to follow React's built-in hooks.

 ```javascript